 You might think that the cheapest price is the best price but remember you get what you pay for!
 Scaled Agile Inc. provides pricing guidance for all SAFe certification classes.
 For the most part providers tend to follow this guidance for the 3 and 4-day classes but less so on the more popular 2-day classes.

 Scaled Agile Inc. requires two trainers for remote delivery of Implementing SAFe and Leading SAFe.
 From my understanding the rationale for this is twofold: (1) class feedback indicated that classes with two trainers are higher quality and (2) classes that include the PI Planning simulation benefit from a second trainer.
-While the Scaled Agile policy applies to only two specific remote SAFe classes, our experience indicates that any class delivered by two instructors would be a better quality class.
+While the Scaled Agile policy applies to only two specific remote SAFe classes, our experience indicates that any class delivered by two instructors is a better quality class.
 It is also worth noting that the SAFe Scrum Master and SAFe for Government courses also include the PI Planning simulation.

 Guaranteed to run SAFe training is an interesting phenomenon that emerged when the Scaled Agile training market started flooding a few years back.
 My best guess is that many providers were cancelling classes, resulting in some providers starting to use “guaranteed to run” as a marketing strategy.
 Here is the thing with a “guaranteed to run” class, the class may well run, but be prepared to be the only student!